GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/vllm-fast-start-reference-architecture.md

 large, and the image pull is otherwise the first serial step of every cold start.

-### GKE Inference Gateway and Endpoint Picker

-Provides model-aware L7 routing, including prefix cache affinity so that requests sharing a prompt prefix are routed to replicas whose KV cache is already warm.
-The Endpoint Picker also exposes the ingress-level queue metrics used for autoscaling.

 ### Horizontal Pod Autoscaling on inference metrics

 CPU and memory utilization are poor scaling signals for inference: a vLLM engine